GRAPLE/GWS/INSTALL.md

 + pymongo

 ### Setting up GEMT
 Download GEMT repository and create a static folder.
 Setup the Filters as necessary.
 The static folder is the working directory of GWS.
-All experiments and results will be stored in it in a directory whose name is the uid of experiment.
+All experiments and results will be stored in it.

 The end result should look like this:
 ```